project2080/SCATTER-Finish-and-Duration-Variance/README.md

 - **Excel export**: Categorized activities exported to separate Excel sheets for further analysis
 - **Performance insights**: Quick visual identification of critical activities requiring attention
 - **Export capabilities**: The interactive HTML allows downloading as PNG directly from the browser

+## Data Preparation

+### Generating data from Primavera P6

+To generate the input Excel file from Primavera P6:

+1. Import the layout file `SCATTER Finish and Duration Variance.plf` into Primavera P6
+2. Apply the layout to your project view
+3. Export the data to Excel format (File > Export)
+4. Save the file as `SCATTER Finish and Duration Variance.xlsx` in the same directory as the scripts

+This layout is specifically configured to export the required columns in the correct format.

 ## Customization